ginsterbusch/jsonfeed-cp/README.md

 The JSON Feed format is a pragmatic syndication format, like RSS and Atom, but with one big difference: it's JSON instead of XML.
 Learn more at [jsonfeed.org](http://jsonfeed.org/).

+Fork of the original JSON Feed plugin for WordPress, with partial rewrite of the overall structure.

 ## Installation